-- No new development, without written authority approval, will be allowed on slopes greater than 12% (CARA, regulation 3).
-If applicable terraces will be made in accordance with agricultural regulations. - Install erosion and sediment controls before work starts and maintain these features throughout the construction and operational phases (as applicable). - Leave as much vegetation as possible. - Install temporary fences to define "No Go" areas in those areas that are not to be disturbed. - Divert run-off from upslope away from the site, but ensure that it does not cause downstream erosion.
+- All areas susceptible to erosion must be protected and it must be ensured that there is no undue soil erosion resultant from activities within and adjacent to construction camp and work areas. - Install erosion and sediment controls before work starts and maintain these features throughout the maintenance activities (as applicable). - Leave as much vegetation as possible. - Install temporary fences to define "No Go" areas in those areas that are not to be disturbed. - Divert run-off from upslope away from the site, but ensure that it does not cause downstream erosion.
 For example, dig drainage channels (catch drains sized to accommodate the upslope catchment). - Install sediment controls down slope of the site to catch sediment (if applicable). - Inspect and maintain erosion and sediment controls regularly. - Limit vehicle movement to the site and control access points.
 Clearly mark such access points and inform all suppliers. - Save and re-use topsoil during revegetation.
 Never store topsoil around trees as this may kill them.
 Spread the topsoil back when the work is finished and revegetate the site as soon as possible to control erosion.
 Remove the sediment and erosion controls only after revegetation was successfully implemented. - Store all stockpiles and building materials behind sediment fences.
-Cover them with plastic to prevent erosion by wind. - It is illegal to discharge water into a public stream if the quality does not conform to the required health or water standards.
-Other measures as may be necessary must be taken to prevent the surface water from being concentrated in streams and from scouring the slopes, banks or other areas.
-Any potential hazardous fluids / materials must be protected from the rain to prevent them being washed into storm water channels.
-All such measures must be discussed with and approved by the ECO. - If required, build a dam below any areas used for cutting tiles, concrete and bricks.
+Cover them with plastic to prevent erosion by wind. - If required, build a dam below any areas used for cutting tiles, concrete and bricks.
 Surround the washout area with a sediment fence that slows down the water flow.
 Filter or settle-out all water pumped off the site.
 The water must be clear before it enters the storm water system or creeks.
 Gypsum can be applied to muddy (turbid) water to help clay particles settle. - Fill in all trenches immediately after services have been laid.